-The parent of a K-12 student with autism spectrum disorder requests a reduced school day to access private ABA treatment during school hours.
+The parent of a K-12 student with autism spectrum disorder requests a reduced school day to access insurance-based ABA treatment during school hours.

-- Note: A district should not receive a request for Medicaid or MIChild ABA intervention during school hours as this is a disallowed service during school hours (MSA Bulletin 13-09). - In making this request, the parent should consider: - 1.
+- In making this request, the parent should consider: - 1.
 The child has a right to both FAPE/LRE which occurs in a full school day AND supplemental ABA services.
 A request for a reduced school day is a request for less than the child's full entitlement. - 2.
-The impact of partial-day attendance on the quantity and quality of academic, social, and communication learning opportunities: structure/routine, consistency/predictability, opportunities for participation/engagement, independence, and peer interaction. - In consideration of this request, the IEP team must: - Assure that the IEP offer of FAPE is reasonably calculated to support the child's progress on goals and objectives developed to meet the child's unique disability related needs; - 2.
+The impact of partial-day attendance on the quantity and quality of academic, social, and communication learning opportunities: access to instruction in grade-level curriculum, structure/routine, consistency/predictability, opportunities for participation/engagement, independence, and peer interaction. - In consideration of this request, the IEP team must: - Assure that the IEP offer of FAPE is reasonably calculated to support the child's progress on goals and objectives developed to meet the child's unique disability related needs; - 2.
 Avoid the temptation to count on autism insurance-based ABA treatment/intervention as a way to reduce the FAPE load; and/or - 3.
 Avoid the temptation to "bargain" an IEP that trades needed intensity (frequency and/or time of programs and services) to satisfy a parent request.
 If the parent request for a reduced school day is made during the IEP process, documentation of any refusal is made as part of the prior written notice.

-Summary of Scenario 1 and 2
+Summary of Scenario 1 and 2 (full-day FAPE)

 - A proposal for a reduced school day (from school or parent) must be addressed with extreme caution because it is rare that a reduced school day meets FAPE/LRE requirements.
 In the few cases where a challenged reduced school day has been upheld, the students were found to be medically or psychiatrically fragile and unable to tolerate a full school day, or the reduced day was used as an interim measure in the context of severe behavioral issues and included in a behavior intervention plan to return the student incrementally to a full-day placement.
-FAPE must be based upon the student's needs, and not administrative or parental convenience. - Attendance-related issues that arise despite discussion of the school and parent considerations outlined above. - If the offer of a FAPE includes a full-day program, and the child regularly misses school to access private ABA treatment, the district may need to address unexcused absences with truancy intervention. - If the offer of a FAPE includes a full-day program, and the parent continues to desire private ABA treatment during the school day, the parent may propose and/or take some alternative actions to avoid attendance issues, including: - 1.
+FAPE must be based upon the student's needs, and not administrative or parental convenience. - Attendance-related issues that arise despite discussion of the school and parent considerations outlined above. - If the offer of a FAPE includes a full-day program, and the child regularly misses school to access insurance-based ABA treatment, the district may need to address unexcused absences with truancy intervention - If the offer of a FAPE includes a full-day program, and the parent continues to desire insurance-based ABA treatment during the school day, the parent may propose and/or take some alternative actions to avoid attendance issues, including: - 1.
 Parent operates a home education program. - 2.
 Parent registers as a home school, provides core instruction, and receives auxiliary services but not FAPE. - 3.
-Parent registers as a home school (Scenario 2), and explores shared-time arrangement with the public school for non-core classes. - .
-Parent obtains and presents the district with a medical excuse for - Note: These possible parent actions are provided as legal background for school personnel and not as "talking points" when a parent requests a reduced school day program or expresses the intent to schedule ongoing appointments for ABA treatments during the regular school day.
+Parent registers as a home school (Scenario 2), and explores shared-time arrangement with the public school for non-core classes. - Parent obtains and presents the district with a medical excuse for the prescribed ABA therapy.

+• Note: These possible parent actions are provided as legal background for school personnel and not as "talking points" when a parent requests a reduced school day program or expresses the intent to schedule ongoing appointments for ABA treatments during the regular school day.